Treatment Options for Vein Disease

-Dr. Wilsher defines tortuous veins as a vein that "is not in a straight line, but twists and turns."
-Because the tool used during radiofrequency and laser treatment requires "a straight shot to float up the vein," thermal methods are not the choice for tortuous veins.
+Vein experts define tortuous veins as veins that are not in a straight line but have twists and turns.
+Because the tool used during radiofrequency and laser treatment requires a straight shot to float up the vein, thermal methods are not the choice for tortuous veins.
 Sclerotherapy and adhesives are better treatment options for these asymmetric veins.

 Why would a doctor choose to remove a varicose vein?

-"We never remove a saphenous vein," declares Dr. Wilsher.
+Doctors at CVR never remove a saphenous vein.
 Closure methods are always chosen for saphenous veins.
 Veins considered for removal are large, ropey-like varicose veins that can be seen just under the skin.
-While these bulging varicose veins can also be treated using a closure technique, patients who tell Dr. Wilsher that their varicose veins are "ugly, painful, and want them gone fast" are a good candidate for a vein removal technique called ambulatory phlebectomy.
-The cosmetic result is immediate, and patients are delighted afterward, says Dr. Wilsher.
+While these bulging varicose veins can also be treated using a closure technique, patients who tell their doctor that their varicose veins are "ugly, painful, and want them gone fast" are a good candidate for a vein removal technique called ambulatory phlebectomy.
+The cosmetic result is immediate, and patients are delighted with the results afterward.

 During ambulatory phlebectomy, the skin is numbed.
 Tiny incisions are made through which the vein is removed.
 No stitches are needed; only a band-aid is used.

-This is an excellent example of physician preference, adds Dr. Wilsher.
-When a patient describes being very bothered by the pain and aesthetics caused by a bulging vein, Dr. Wilsher will choose phlebectomy.
+This is an excellent example of physician preference.
+When a patient describes being very bothered by the pain and aesthetics caused by a bulging vein, CVR vein physicians will choose phlebectomy.

 What should patients know when considering vein treatment?

-Another vein treatment fact that Dr. Wilsher wishes every patient knew is that rest after a vein is the opposite of what doctors recommend.
+A vein treatment fact that CVR physicians wish every patient knew is that resting after a vein procedure is the opposite of what is recommended.
 Patients are encouraged to walk after treatment to promote good circulation and prevent clots from forming in the legs.